Miss India USA

 Miss India USA is a beauty pageant for young women of Indian descent who are residents of the United States.
 The pageant was established in 1980 by the India Festival Committee headed by Dharmatma Saran.
 The winner of the Miss India USA pageant represents the United States at the Miss India Worldwide pageant.

-The current titleholder of Miss India USA is Vaidehi Dongre from Michigan.
+The current titleholder of Miss India USA is Caitlin Sandra Neil.